November 12, 2009

 Keen to be at the forefront of sustainable development within government, HMRC was performing well against many of the environmental targets set by the Sustainable Development Commission for 2010.
 Nevertheless, it was eager to ensure that it did not fall behind on the ambitious target to reduce carbon emissions from offices by 12.5 percent.

 HMRC consists of around 85,000 people and 900 buildings.
-The sheer size of the organisation made it difficult for HMRC to get a reliable overview of carbon consumption and the priority areas for action.
+The sheer size of the organization made it difficult for HMRC to get a reliable overview of carbon consumption and the priority areas for action.

 Recommendations for HMRC’s estate revolved around creating a strategy that enabled buildings to be managed from both sustainability and cost perspectives.
 A data management system was suggested to capture energy readings and allow an “at a glance” view of which buildings are performing above or below benchmark so that informed action can be taken.